MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 Most brands today rely on both online and offline channels to drives sales, revenue and other desired business outcomes.
 By leveraging a holistic measurement approach that reconciles data and insight from marketing mix modeling and multi-touch attribution, marketers can enjoy the truly comprehensive view they need to make the right decisions, at the right time, to optimize performance across every area of investment.

-By focusing on ROMI, managers can not only empirically measure the marketing effectiveness of their assets, but can also compare the pay-offs from competing alternatives and make more informed decisions.

-Companies adopting ROMI have seen several benefits besides cost control and higher revenues.
-ROMI sharpens the focus on business goals, encourages transparency, and streamlines the business process.
-ROMI methods can be applied to a broad range of marketing activities across multiple brands and categories.
-Perhaps the most salient benefit is that it improves the speed of decision making.

-Why does Marketing struggle so much to demonstrate it's financial returns / impact on financial outcomes?

 Measuring the impact of marketing is essential for improving its performance and justifying marketing decisions to top management.
 However, marketers often struggle